 taxable intangible assets was required to file an intangible tax return: the “Beneficial Interest” test and the “Florida Situs Trust” test.

-The 2000 Legislature amended §199.052 to state that the trustee of a trust holding intangible assets in the state of Florida would not be responsible for payment of annual tax on those assets, deleting references to A foreign trust and, thereby, doing away with the Florida Situs Trust test.
+The 2000 Legislature amended §199.052 to state that the trustee of a trust holding intangible assets in the state of Florida would not be responsible for payment of annual tax on those assets, deleting references to a foreign trust and, thereby, doing away with the Florida Situs Trust test.

 Now, regardless of who the Trustees are and where they are located, the Beneficial Interest test requires an intangible tax return to be filed if a Florida resident has a vested interest, even if subject to divestment, which includes at least:

-By establishing a trust that (1) will not grant the Creator of the trust any rights in the trust that would cause inclusion under the Beneficial Interest test, (2) will still provide the Creator with an income interest and a satisfactory degree of control over the assets of the trust without having the Creator of the trust being treated as the Beneficial Owner and (3) will not have any immediate or future adverse income, gift or estate tax consequences.
+By establishing a trust that (1) will not grant the creator of the trust any rights in the trust that would cause inclusion under the Beneficial Interest test, (2) will still provide the Creator with an income interest and a satisfactory degree of control over the assets of the trust without having the Creator of the trust being treated as the Beneficial Owner and (3) will not have any immediate or future adverse income, gift, or estate tax consequences.

 The critical fault with the Florida Intangible Tax statute is that the Florida Constitution prohibits the imposition of an income tax on individuals.
 Therefore, the tax can be imposed upon a Florida resident only if he or she can be deemed to own the principal of the trust.
 Under the Florida Statutes, requisite ownership interest is found when the Florida resident has a beneficial interest in the trust as outlined above in the Beneficial Interest test.

-The desire to avoid the payment of Florida intangible taxes and the costs associated with the creation and administration of a FlintJ Trust should be weighed against each other.
-The Florida Department of Revenue will no longer issue rulings on the particular provisions used in FlintJ Trusts but has developed Rules which set forth Asafe
+The desire to avoid the payment of Florida intangible taxes and the costs associated with the creation and administration of a Flint Trust should be weighed against each other.
+The Florida Department of Revenue will no longer issue rulings on the particular provisions used in Flint Trusts but has developed Rules which set forth “a safe”

-harbor@provisions to determine (without the need for a Ruling) whether the trust or its beneficiaries are subject to the Florida intangible tax.
-Mr. Kelly was very involved in the molding of the Asafe harbor@ provisions from August of 1997 to April of 1998.
+harbor provisions to determine (without the need for a ruling) whether the trust or its beneficiaries are subject to the Florida intangible tax.
+Mr. Kelly was very involved in the molding of the “a safe” harbor provisions from August of 1997 to April of 1998.

 Mr. Kelly is a frequent lecturer on tax planning and estate planning.
-Mr. Kelly developed the FlintJ Trust planning technique in 1992 and is one of the Floridas leading
+Mr. Kelly developed the Flint Trust planning technique in 1992 and is one of the Floridas leading authorities on intangible taxes.
+He is a former president of the Estate Planning Council of Naples.